 One of the Scriptures that many Christians have turned to for encouragement is Psalm 91 because of the promises it has regarding ‘deadly pestilence’.
 In fact, it is a great passage to turn to in almost any crisis!

-What I would like to consider in this article is what truths we can appropriate for our own lives as New Covenant believers from Psalm 91.
-Do we have anything to gain from this OT passage?
-I believe we do, and so let us have a look at the context of the passage and see what encouragement we can gain from it today.
+What I would like to consider in this article is what truths we as New Covenant believers can appropriate for our own lives from Psalm 91.
+Do we have anything to gain from this Old Testament passage?
+I believe we do.
+So let us have a look at the context of the passage and see what encouragement we can gain from it today.

 Context of Psalm 91

-The psalmists who wrote the psalms loved to remind all who read and sang them of God’s covenant faithfulness.
-This particular psalm is a good example of that because under the Mosaic covenant God had promised his people that if they were faithful to keep the covenant, they would enjoy his blessing in the form of land, security, prosperity, long life and good health.
+The psalmists who wrote Psalms loved to remind all who read and sang them of God’s covenant faithfulness.
+This particular psalm is a good example of that, because under the Mosaic covenant God had promised His people that if they were faithful to keep the covenant, they would enjoy His blessing in the form of land, security, prosperity, long life and good health.

-In light of this we must not think of Psalm 91 as an insurance policy that guarantees that nothing bad will ever happen to us.
-Rather it is a promise that says, “I [God] will be with him in trouble, I will deliver him and honour him.” (vs 15)
+In light of this, we must not think of Psalm 91 as an insurance policy which guarantees that nothing bad will ever happen to us.
+Rather, it is a promise that says, “I [God] will be with him in trouble, I will deliver him and honour him.” (vs 15)

 So let us begin with Jesus and see how Psalm 91 can edify us in our faith.

-Jesus spoke a lot about trusting God, about prayer and about God’s care for our lives (see especially Matthew ch 6 and 7).
+Jesus spoke a lot about trusting God, about prayer and about God’s care for our lives (see especially Matthew, chapters 6 and 7).
 At the same time, Jesus radically redefined what ‘blessing’ will look like in the New Covenant:

 We know that OT heroes were often very wealthy in material goods (look at Abraham, David, Solomon, etc).
 This was a sign of covenant blessing.
-But in Jesus’ teaching we find him constantly redirecting our attention to eternity.
+But in Jesus’ teachings, we find Him constantly redirecting our attention to eternity.
 He taught that by our good deeds done for the glory of God we would store up treasures in eternity with God.

-Secondly, Jesus implies that it will be a normal experience for believers to experience the ruining of our stuff through corrosion as well as theft!
-What are the implications of this for the kind of protection spoken about in Ps 91?
+Secondly, Jesus implies that it will be a normal experience for believers to experience the ruining of their worldly possessions through corrosion and theft!
+What are the implications of this for the kind of protection spoken about in Psalm 91?

 Jesus often spoke about God’s care for us in words reminiscent of Psalm 91.
 Consider this passage:

-What is crucial to notice in Jesus’ teaching about God’s providence for us as NT believers is that it is framed in the context of kingdom service.
-We see this again in the ‘Lord’s Prayer’ which begins with “let your kingdom come, let your will be done” before we begin praying for our personal provision – “give me this day my daily bread”.
+What is crucial to notice in Jesus’ teaching about God’s providence for us as NT believers is that it is framed within the context of kingdom service.
+We see this again in the ‘Lord’s Prayer’, which begins with “let your kingdom come, let your will be done” before we begin praying for our personal provision – “give me this day my daily bread”.

-With Jesus the emphasis is on our partnership with God to bring his kingdom on the earth, rather than on personal comfort and enrichment.
-We are servants of the kingdom – as we care for God’s kingdom, God takes care of all our needs.
+With Jesus, the emphasis is on our partnership with God to bring His kingdom on the earth, rather than on personal comfort and enrichment.
+We are servants of the kingdom – as we care for God’s kingdom, God takes care of all of our needs.

-We see this modeled in the life which Jesus lived on earth as well.
-All Jesus’ needs were provided for as he went about bringing the kingdom.
+We see this modeled in the life Jesus lived on earth as well.
+All Jesus’ needs were provided for as He went about bringing the kingdom to earth.

-What is quite sobering to consider in the life of Christ is the interaction that he had with Satan in Matthew chapter 4.
-Satan actually quotes from Ps 91!
+What is quite sobering to consider in the life of Christ is the interaction that He had with Satan in Matthew chapter 4.
+Satan actually quotes from Psalm 91!
 He says,

 “If you are the Son of God, throw yourself down, for it is written, ‘He will command his angels concerning you,’ and ‘On their hands they will bear you up, lest you strike your foot against a stone.’” (vs 6)

-Through this passage Satan is encouraging a presumptuous attitude toward God, as though this Psalm were some kind of magic formula which made him immune to all danger.
+Through this passage, Satan is encouraging a presumptuous attitude towards God, as though this Psalm were some kind of magic formula which made Him immune to all danger.

 Healing in the New Testament

-When we are sick we can go to the elders for prayer and expect healing resulting from the prayer of faith (vs 15).
+When we are sick, we can go to the elders for prayer and expect healing resulting from a prayer of faith (vs 15).
 And we can pray for each other as believers and expect the miraculous (vs 16).
-But as we trust God for healing we need to keep in mind the things which Christ has taught us: kingdom advancement is the goal, not our creature-comforts.
+But as we trust God for healing, we need to keep in mind the things which Christ has taught us: kingdom advancement is the goal, not our creature-comforts.

 In Galatians 4:13 it was ‘because of an illness’ that Paul preached the Gospel to them.
-We read about Epaphroditus that he contracted an illness and almost died ‘for the work of Christ’ and was honoured for his courage.
+We read that Epaphroditus contracted an illness and almost died ‘for the work of Christ’ and was honoured for his courage.